Floorp-Projects/Floorp/netwerk/docs/http_server_for_testing.rst

 methods may, as always, be found in ``netwerk/test/httpserver/nsIHttpServer.idl``.

-Example uses of the server
+Example Uses of the Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Shorter examples (for tests which only do one test):